StudioPetrikas/Saulala/README.md

 - All photos are tagged with sRGB colour profile.
 Check if your Android display settings are set to "Natural" or "sRGB" to see what you're getting.
 - Photos are saved to Pictures/Saulala
 - There's a menu hidden in the top left Saulala icon.
-- Everything is rather slow, since we're running Python and a full-blown OCIO.
-Be patient while importing/exporting.
-Rest should be snappy.
 - If your native Android Camera App does not support .DNG capture, use Open Camera form the Android Store.
 - Some Android galleries allow "Open As".
 Select the .DNG, open as, Saulala.
 Otherwise, open via launching the app itself.
 - Double-click to reset a single slider, tripple-click to reset them all.
-- Settings / Presets are deleted on app Uninstall
+- Settings are deleted on app Uninstall

 ## Changelog: